Upstate University Hospital’s ‘Mammo Van’ takes breast cancer screenings on the road

 A new partnership between the New York State Department of Health and Upstate University Hospital in Syracuse hopes to eliminate those barriers with a $1 million “Mammo Van.”
-The mobile clinic is traveling through eight Central and Northern New York counties, bringing the same kind of state-of-the-art 3-D mammography equipment used at Upstate to a much wider range of patients.
+The mobile clinic similar to these mobile medical vehicles is traveling through eight Central and Northern New York counties, bringing the same kind of state-of-the-art 3-D mammography equipment used at Upstate to a much wider range of patients.

 “By having a mobile mammography van in our system — in our community — we are offering this life-saving resource to all of our neighbors and friends,” said physician Ranjna Sharma, division chief of breast surgery at Upstate.
 “We are stating the importance of health maintenance and self-care, and we are empowering members of our community to be advocates for their own health and the health of their families.”

 The pink and blue Mammo Van is more like a bus.
 It’s 45-feet long, 13-feet tall and weighs 44,000 pounds.
 Inside are a small reception area, dressing room, exam room and table, ADA-accessible bathroom, and a technologist room where patients will be screened.

 When it’s up and running, a staff of eight to 10 will accompany the van on its travels.
 The appointments are expected to take 15 to 20 minutes each, with results emailed to patients within two to 10 days.

 This is just one of several regional mobile mammography vehicles the state is funding with its “No Excuses, Get Screened” campaign.
 State lawmakers have taken several steps in recent years to increase breast cancer screenings through partnerships with health care organizations and legislation that funds initiatives like the elimination of co-pays for screenings.